(Gummy Bear Round Implant)

 In short, there’s been discussion or concern that implants only last about ten years.
 Actually, when the implants are made – whether they are silicone based or saline based or anatomical or gel – they are not made as a lifetime type of device; however, they may still last a lifetime.
 The most important factors in the longevity of breast implants is how well you maintain them and how well the breast tissue and the body heals to the site.
 The long term adverse effects are about 1% a year.

 Normally, that’s where the discussion after about ten years comes into play.
 Typically, the situation that occurs that requires implant replacement is something such as a rupture or capsular contracture where the scar around the implant becomes hardened to the point where it’s uncomfortable or deforming.
+Most of today’s silicone breast implants come with a lifetime warranty from the manufacturers.

 Other situations require removal due to potential infection, but are usually identified early.
 With normal maintenance and no concerns in the way the breast looks, feels, and presents itself with any changes of any breast volume due to weight change, pregnancy, or any other changes, implant removal is not necessary.
 The FDA recommends an MRI every 3 years to evaluate the integrity of the shell because sometimes with silicone implants, you can’t tell if there is any leakage around the implant because of the cohesiveness.
 If a doctor monitors a patient for these conditions, a patient can maintain their implants.